roundedup/minimal-mistakes/_posts/2018-02-08-of-bikes-and-cabs.md

 ## Video

 Finally I had a bit of fun trying to produce a video to show the distribution in time and space of bike rides.
-How do you like it? basically I produced many (countless) plots and then put them together with a time lapse software.
-The code is very rudimentary, you can find it with the rest of the code used for this post on my on my GitHub
+How do you like it?
+Basically for each trip I assume a straight trajectory and constant speed, given a time I compute the hypothetical position of each bike riding at that time.
+I produced many (countless) plots and then put them together with a time lapse software.
+You can find the code I used to produce the frames with the rest of the code used for this post on my on my GitHub
 [repo](https://github.com/roundedup)